heremaps/here-data-sdk-typescript/@here/olp-sdk-dataservice-read/README.md

 ## Usage of Bundle functionality

 If you want to have a compiled project, you can use bundle commands.
-After running each of the following commands in the `dist/@here/olp-sdk-dataservice-read/bundle` folder from the root folder, you get the js bundled files.
+After running each of the following commands in the `@here/olp-sdk-dataservice-read/dist/bundle` folder from the root folder, you get the JavaScript bundled files.

 To get bundled files with a source map, run: